Three winners of the 2017 Cochrane-REWARD prize for reducing waste in research06/06/2017

-NIHR’s Adding Value in Research programme aims to ensure that research funded by the NIHR addresses questions that are relevant to clinicians, patients, and the public; uses appropriate design and methods; is delivered efficiently; results in accessible full publication; and produces unbiased and useable reports.
-It therefore matches the key goals of the REWARD campaign in tackling waste at every stage of research.
-Examples of activities promoted by the programme include requiring funding applications for primary research to reference systematic reviews showing what is already known on a topic; ensuring NIHR-funded research is fully reported; and involving patients not only on funding committees, but also in monitoring trials.
+NIHR’s Adding Value in Research programme aims to ensure that research funded by the NIHR addresses questions that are relevant to clinicians, patients, and the public; uses appropriate design and methods; is delivered efficiently; results in accessible full publication; and produces unbiased and usable reports.
+It, therefore, matches the key goals of the REWARD campaign in tackling waste at every stage of research.
+Examples of activities promoted by the programme include requiring funding applications for primary research to reference systematic reviews showing what is already known on a topic; ensuring NIHR-funded research is fully reported; and involving patients not only on funding committees but also in monitoring trials.

 SYRCLE undertakes teaching, coaching, and research about systematic reviews of animal studies.
 These activities are designed to improve the reliability of laboratory animal research and its relevance for patients.
 Systematic reviews help to make existing evidence more transparent, prevent duplication, and identify knowledge gaps.
 Since commencing the systematic reviews of animal studies, Radboud University has seen a 35% drop in animals used, and the Netherlands a 15% drop.
 Started in the Netherlands, SYRCLE is building a global network of ambassadors to promote its work.